Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

-The texts are clear about where we ought to look.
+The texts are clear about where we are to look.

-And the evidence leads to a corner of modern day Turkey.
+Connect those points, and the evidence leads to a corner of modern-day Turkey.

 Homer's texts provide precise geographical clues, right down to the water that was said to flow from beneath the city.

-This region of north west turkey might fit the bill, but you need a place where there's hot and cold springs.
-Homer
+This region of Northwest Turkey might fit the bill, but you need a place where there's hot and cold springs.

-Scholars have been reading Homer for more than twenty-five hundred years.
+Narrator: Scholars have been reading Homer for more than 2,500 years.